dat256-weedle/weedle/documents/social_contract.md

 - have tests
 - satisfies acceptance criteria
 - approved by product owner
-- be merged into develope
+- be merged into develop

 ### Responsibilities of Scrum master